jimmypw/doc-tak/docs/source/takserver/coreconfig.rst

    :header-rows: 0

    * - **Required**
-     - TODO
+     - false
    * - **Type**
-     - TODO
+     - string
    * - **Default**
-     - TODO
+     - none

-TODO
+The password associcated with keystore in @ldapsTruststoreFile

 @readOnlyGroup